Ald80/Berkley-Algorithm/README.md

 # Berkley-Algorithm
-Implementaion of the berkley algorithm in python
+Implementation of the berkley algorithm in python